fongelias/chieve-MERN/README.md

 	- [ ] Landing Page

 ### Bugs
-- [ ] Creating a goal with a set of tasks associates the goal with the same task multiple times
+- [x] Creating a goal with a set of tasks associates the goal with the same task multiple times
 - [ ] Deleting a task does not remove it from its associated goal
+- [ ] fetch errors are uncaught on dashboard (all of them :'()